kamilsk/semaphore/README.md

 See more details [here](https://godoc.org/github.com/kamilsk/semaphore#example-package--SemaphoreWithContext).

-### Pool of workers
+### A pool of workers

-This example shows how to create pool of workers based on semaphore.
+This example shows how to create a pool of workers based on semaphore.

 ```go
 type Pool struct {